alfonsomorris/workshop-amq-streams/labs/getting-started.md

 ![GUID](images/getting-started-02.png "Step 1 - GUID")

-Download the key file: http://bit.ly/2LYZnYX
+Download the key file from Dropbox

+* pem for use with Mac or Linux: http://bit.ly/2LYZnYX
+* ppk for use with Putty: http://bit.ly/2YGNpV614

 ![Dopbbox](images/getting-started-03.png "Step 3 - Download pem file")